Flosten/final_project/README.md

 - **models**: Stores the pre-trained model for patient 98.

-- **main.py**: The main script that contains the complete workflow code for the sentiment analysis task.
+- **main.py**: The main script that contains the complete workflow code for this task.

 ## Required Packages
 - `numpy`